cbaziotis/neat-vision/README.md

       to a user-defined description.

-At this moment, _neat-vision_ only is supports the visualization of self-attention mechanisms, operating at the sentence-level and for the following tasks:
+At this moment, _neat-vision_ only is supports the visualization of self-attention mechanisms, operating on the sentence-level and for the following tasks:
  - Regression: predict a single continuous value.
  - Multi-class Classification: a classification task with more than two classes.